 If your trailer or RV doesn’t have a television, you can easily bring a laptop or an iPad to watch the movie on.
 One of our personal favorites is the movie RV.
-RV is a hilarious classic Robin Williams movie in which he decides to rent an RV to increase “family bonding” time, which ends up being in every way a total disaster.
-As an RV owner, you will definitely appreciate a lot of the hilarious situations Bob Munro is caught in with his family.
+This is a hilarious classic Robin Williams movie in which he decides to rent an RV.
+He wants to increase “family bonding” time, which ends up being in every way a total disaster.
+As an RV owner, you will definitely appreciate the hilarious situations Bob Munro is caught in with his family.

-Make sure you get out for dinner or lunch a few times so you’re not eating meal after meal in the trailer.
-Take note of what foods they like beforehand so you can plan out the meals and make them happy with what they are eating.
-Show them and “pass off” the meal plan with your teenager so they can look forward to what’s coming up for breakfast, lunch or dinner.
+Make sure you get out for dinner or lunch a few times so you’re not eating meal after meal in the RV.
+Take note of what foods they like beforehand.
+You can plan out the meals and make them happy with what they are eating.
+Show them the meal plan with your teenager.
+They can look forward to what’s coming up for breakfast, lunch or dinner.

-Teenagers like to be included in the decisions that are being made for them, or the fun they are missing out on.
+Teenagers like to be included in the decisions that are being made for them.
+Or included on the fun they are missing out on.
 Which brings me to my next point…

-Camping isn’t camping without cooking over the campfire.
-A few ideas for meals you can cook over the campfire are hot dogs, banana boats, or just easy tin foil dinners.
-Banana boats are a dessert food and are made by cutting an unpeeled banana vertically (straight down the middle, making two long halves), then filling it with chocolate chips, marshmallows, and anything else to your desire.
-Then you wrap it up in tinfoil and stick it in the fire for 5-7 minutes.
+Camping isn’t camping without campfire cooking.
+Meals you can cook over the campfire include hot dogs, banana boats, or just easy tin foil dinners.
+Banana boats are a dessert food.
+Make them by cutting an unpeeled banana vertically (straight down the middle, making two long halves).
+Then fill it with chocolate chips, marshmallows, and anything else to your desire.
+Wrap it up in tinfoil and stick it in the fire for 5-7 minutes.

 Every teen falls for a good card game or board game.
-Some of the greatest and most memorable are Apples to Apples, Snake Oil, Bang!, and Uno.
-They create lots of inside jokes between you and your family, which is a great tool for family bonding and fun.
+They create lots of inside jokes between you and your family.
+Games are a great tool for family bonding and fun.

-Here’s why I say this.
-Like I said before, teenagers need to and love to be included in the fun they normally miss out on.
-You have got to teach them how to start the fire so they will know this in the future with their family and so they can start the fire on future family trips!
-From then on, let your teenager start the campfire.
+Teenagers need to and love to be included in the fun.
+Teach them how to start the fire so they will know this in the future.
+Some day they can do it with their family and on future RV trips.

 Decide whether to be pro-technology or technology-free.

 If you decide to use technology (mp3 players, phones, laptops, etc), set some rules in advance.
-This one is probably one of the most important, next to getting out of the trailer.
-Letting your trailer be a technology-friendly environment is essential to making the RV fun for your teenagers.
+This one is probably one of the most important, next to getting out of the RV.
+Make your RV a technology-friendly environment.
+It’s essential to make the RV fun for teenagers.
 Obviously, don’t let them be on their phone all day, but let them do what they need to do for a few minutes each day.
-It is important to teens that they can see what their friends have been up to and keep in touch with them.
+Teens need to see what their friends have been up to and keep in touch.
 On top of this, try to stop at campsites that have Wi-Fi or internet connection/cell service.

 Another idea that will help gain control over technology in your trailer is to have a set bedtime for phones.
-Meaning have an agreed time when everyone will turn off their phones to spend family time together (watch a movie, play a game, go outside…).
+Have an agreed time when everyone will turn off their phones to spend family time together.
+Watch a movie, play a game, or just stargaze outside.